 independence, resources, and access to the board.
 Key consideration 7: The board should ensure that the FMI's design, rules, overall strategy, and major decisions reflect appropriately the legitimate interests of its direct and indirect participants and other relevant stakeholders.
-Major decisions should be clearly disclosed to relevant impact, the public.
+Major decisions should be clearly disclosed to relevant stakeholders and, where there is a broad market impact, the public.